 Organize your home and your workspace

 Seriously, take 15-minutes a day to declutter your environment.
 Not only will this leave you with a space that is conducive to focusing and relaxing, but it will also drastically reduce the amount of time you have to spend on tidying and cleaning.
-I find this point so important that I just became a certified organizational specialist so I can help and teach others how to get organized.
+I find this point so important that I just became a certified organizational specialist so I can help myself and others get organized.

 Prepare for your morning the night before